imixs/imixs-saga/README.md

 #Background:

 In the installation example before we are first starting a docker container providing a postgres database.
-Next we are linking the docker container 'imixs-postgres'  with the imixs-microservice container.
+We are linking the docker container 'imixs-postgres'  with the imixs-microservice container.
 So wildfly can access the postgres server by the hostame 'imixs-imixs-database-host'.
 This hostname is used in the wildfly configuration to connect to the postgres database.